Family Programs for Addiction Treatment Providers

 Training and Supervision

 I am a Licensed Independent Clinical Social Worker and a Washington State Approved Supervisor.
 I provide clinical supervision or consultation to clinicians who are interested in expanding their expertise in the impact of addiction on families.
 I have acted as a Practicum Instructor for the UW School of Social Work since 2008 and teach in their MSW program.
-I serve as a mentor for new social workers through the Washington State Society for Clinical Social Workers and am active with their legislative committee.
+I have served as a mentor for new social workers through the Washington State Society for Clinical Social Workers serve on their board as the Professional Development Committee Chairperson.
 My own clinical background includes case management, medical social work, group and individual counseling.
-I have experience in the fields of addiction, geriatric social work, homelessness, pregnant and parenting women and youth.
+I have experience in the fields of addiction, family therapy, geriatric social work, homelessness, pregnant and parenting women and youth.

 I enjoy leading training workshops on different aspects of family addiction work.
 As an approved CEU provider, continuing education certificates can be provided for LICSW, LMFT, and LMHC participants.
 In addition, I am one of only a few people on the west coast certified in Community Reinforcement and Family Training (CRAFT), an evidence-based counseling method for working with the families of treatment-refusing addicted people.
 CRAFT is listed in SAMHSA’s registry of evidence-based practices.